poridhiEng/poridhi-labs/Poridhi Labs/CN Fundamentals/Lab 03/README1.md

 We will use the following helper scripts to streamline the setup process:

-1. **`create_bridge`**: This script creates a new network namespace containing a Linux bridge device, which acts as a virtual switch.
+1. **`create_new_bridge`**: This script creates a new network namespace containing a Linux bridge device, which acts as a virtual switch.
 2. **`create_end_host`**: This script creates an isolated network namespace for a host, connecting it to a specified bridge via a veth device.
 3. **`connect_bridges`**: This script connects two Linux bridges (potentially in different namespaces) using an auxiliary veth pair.